rom1504/img2dataset/examples/distributed_img2dataset_tutorial.md

 ```bash
 parallel-ssh -l $USER -i -h  ips.txt  "./spark-3.2.0-bin-hadoop3.2/sbin/start-worker.sh -c 2 -m 1G -h 127.0.0.1 spark://127.0.0.1:7077"
 ```

+Replace 127.0.0.1 by the master node ip if your master and workers can see each other over a network.

 #### Stop the worker nodes